 Once your pipeline is created and applications onboarded, it’s a matter of just a few minutes to hours to deploy your application to the desired cloud platforms.

 Service uptime is critical.
 While migrating, is it possible to upgrade workloads without any downtime?

 Yes.
-The concept of CD is all about delivering small batches of change in a repeatable and sustainable manner and the automation and reversibility of CD makes migration projects less risky.
-Spinnaker, an open source CD platform, provides built-in strategies like blue/green, rolling updates, and canary that enable hassle-free deployment of apps.
+The concept of CD is all about delivering small batches of change in a repeatable and sustainable manner and the automation and reversibility of CD make migration projects less risky.
+Spinnaker, an open-source CD platform, provides built-in strategies like blue/green, rolling updates, and canary that enable hassle-free deployment of apps.
 In the event of production issues, you can quickly roll back to the previous version in seconds with Spinnaker.

 The screenshot below shows some of Spinnaker’s built-in strategies:

 How can we verify that our software is risk-free after migration?